How do I resolve the "DockerTimeoutError" error in AWS Batch?

 Resolve Docker issues

-By default, the Amazon ECS container agent automatically cleans up stopped tasks and Docker images that aren't used by any tasks on your container instances.
-If more new jobs with new images are run, your container instance storage can quickly fill up with Docker images that you are no longer using.
+By default, the Amazon ECS container agent automatically cleans up stopped tasks and Docker images that tasks on your container instances aren't using.
+If you run new jobs with new images, then your container storage might fill up with Docker images you aren't using.